MineRobot: An Actuator-Centered Kinematic Modeling and Solving Framework for Underground Mining Robots: Kinematics Solvers

 where $\mathcal{L}^* = \{ l_i^* \}$ denotes the set of target lengths for all actuators.
 More specifically, the computation is carried out sequentially by applying the kinematics solver $\varphi$ to each actuator in turn:

 which represents the iterative update of joint transformations along the ITEPs, one actuator at a time.

-The complete procedure for solving the forward kinematics of a mining robot is presented in Algorithm \ref{algo:3}.
+The complete procedure for solving the forward kinematics of a mining robot is presented in Algorithm~\ref{algo:3}.
 The input to the algorithm is the set of target actuator lengths $\mathcal{L}^*$ and the current configuration $\mathcal{T}'$ of the robot.
 The output is an updated configuration $\mathcal{T}$ in which all actuators satisfy their respective target lengths.
-For each actuator $A_i$, if the target length $l_i^*$ is equal to its current length $l_i'$ (that is, the actuator is \textit{inactive}), the algorithm proceeds directly to the next actuator (Steps~2–3).
-Otherwise, the actuator is considered \textit{active}, and the corresponding root-finding problem is solved according to its ITEP type $P_i$. (i) For Type A, the solver computes $\theta$ by solving the root-finding problem in (\ref{eq:type-a}), and updates the joint transformation $\mathbf{T}_{p_t p_r}(\theta)$ accordingly (Steps 4–6). (ii) For Type B, $\theta$ is obtained by solving (\ref{eq:type-b}), and the transformation $\mathbf{T}_{p_t p_r}(\theta)$ is subsequently updated (Steps 7–9). (iii) For Type C, the solver returns $\theta$, $\alpha$, and $\beta$ by solving (\ref{eq:type-c}), followed by updating the joint transformations $\mathbf{T}_{ab}(\theta)$, $\mathbf{T}_{bc}(\alpha)$, and $\mathbf{T}_{cd}(\beta)$ (Steps 10–12). (iv) For Type D, the root-finding problem in (\ref{eq:type-d}) yields $\theta$, $\alpha_1$, $\beta_1$, $\alpha_2$, and $\beta_2$, and the corresponding transformations $\mathbf{T}_{ab_1}(\theta)$, $\mathbf{T}_{b_1c_1}(\alpha_1)$, $\mathbf{T}_{c_1d_1}(\beta_1)$, $\mathbf{T}_{b_2c_2}(\alpha_2)$, and $\mathbf{T}_{c_2d_2}(\beta_2)$ are updated accordingly (Steps 13–15).
+For the first FK call, when no previous configuration is available, \(\mathcal{T}'\) is initialized from the MRDF reference configuration, which is constructed from the origin translation and orientation fields of all links and joints.
+For subsequent calls, \(\mathcal{T}'\) is warm-started from the configuration returned by the previous FK/IK query.
+For each actuator $A_i$, if the target length $l_i^*$ is equal to its current length $l_i'$ (that is, the actuator is \textit{inactive}), the algorithm proceeds directly to the next actuator (Steps~2--3).
+Otherwise, the actuator is considered \textit{active}, and the corresponding root-finding problem is solved according to its ITEP type $P_i$. (i) For Type A, the solver computes $\theta$ by solving the root-finding problem in (\ref{eq:type-a}), and updates the joint transformation $\mathbf{T}_{p_t p_r}(\theta)$ accordingly (Steps~4--6). (ii) For Type B, $\theta$ is obtained by solving (\ref{eq:type-b}), and the transformation $\mathbf{T}_{p_t p_r}(\theta)$ is subsequently updated (Steps~7--9). (iii) For Type C, the solver returns $\theta$, $\alpha$, and $\beta$ by solving (\ref{eq:type-c}), followed by updating the joint transformations $\mathbf{T}_{ab}(\theta)$, $\mathbf{T}_{bc}(\alpha)$, and $\mathbf{T}_{cd}(\beta)$ (Steps~\mbox{10--12}). (iv) For Type D, the root-finding problem in (\ref{eq:type-d}) yields $\theta$, $\alpha_1$, $\beta_1$, $\alpha_2$, and $\beta_2$, and the corresponding transformations $\mathbf{T}_{ab_1}(\theta)$, $\mathbf{T}_{b_1c_1}(\alpha_1)$, $\mathbf{T}_{c_1d_1}(\beta_1)$, $\mathbf{T}_{b_2c_2}(\alpha_2)$, and $\mathbf{T}_{c_2d_2}(\beta_2)$ are updated accordingly (Steps~13--15).
 Detailed solution strategies for each case are provided in Section~\ref{sec:itep-solvers}.